Our team is ready to fight for you

 Case Examples

-Sommers Schwartz attorney Matthew Turner filed a medical malpractice lawsuit on behalf of a 36-year-old woman who suffered permanent and catastrophic heart damage due to ...
+Sommers Schwartz attorney Robert Sickels filed a surgical malpractice lawsuit on behalf of a woman whose gall bladder removal resulted in damage to her biliary tract, requiring a second surgery that ...

 Sommers Schwartz attorneys Matthew Turner and Mickey McCullough settled a wrongful death lawsuit on behalf of the estate of a woman who died from complications stemming from a negligently performed electrophysiology (EP) study/PVC ablation.